Jetur R. Riggs: Early life and career

+New Jersey assembly

 He served as member of the New Jersey General Assembly in 1836.
 He was one of the founders of the District Medical Society of Passaic County, in 1844 and served as president 1846–1848.
 He moved to California during the California Gold Rush in 1849 and was in charge of the hospital at Sutter's Fort.
 He returned to New Jersey and settled in Paterson in 1852.
 He served as member of the New Jersey Senate in 1855–1858.

-Congress and later life
+Congress

 Riggs was elected as an Anti-Lecompton Democrat to the Thirty-sixth Congress, serving in office from March 4, 1859 – March 3, 1861, but was not a candidate for renomination in 1860.

+Later career and death

 After leaving Congress, he resumed the practice of medicine in Paterson, later moved to Drakesville (now Ledgewood), New Jersey, and died there November 5, 1869.

 He was interred in the Presbyterian Cemetery, Succasunna, New Jersey.